 3. Activate your NetID.

 Your NetID is your official TU computer and email account.
 The university will use this account to contact you about important business, so it is imperative you activate it as soon as possible.
-To set up your account, visit Towson Online Services and enter your seven-digit TU student ID number (located on your Offer of Participation letter).
+To set up your account, visit Activate Your NetID.
+(Note: Your TU student ID number is located on your Offer of Participation letter.

 4. Reserve TU housing by May 1.

 As a new freshman in the FTP program, you are guaranteed space in TU’s on-campus university housing.
 To reserve your space, students must: submit the online Housing Request Form and submit $350 housing deposit by 5 p.m.
 EST on May 1.
 Contact TU’s Department of Housing and Residence Life for more information.

 Please note: Students must submit their Participation Agreement and $300 fee and obtain their Student ID Number from University Admissions (located on your Offer of Participation letter) in order to request housing.